rvanbekkum/vsc-xliff-sync/README.md

 > 1. F1 or Ctrl/Cmd + Shift + P to open the command palette
 > 2. **XLIFF: Create New Target File(s)**

-This command will let you create one or more new target files, letting you choose from a set of RFC 4646 or RFC5646 language tags depending on the XLIFF file type (i.e., `xlf` or `xlf2`).
+This command will let you create one or more new target files, letting you choose from a set of RFC 4646 or RFC 5646 language tags depending on the XLIFF file type (i.e., `xlf` or `xlf2`).
 The new file is automatically synced with the base file; if it is not known you will be prompted to specify the file to use as the base file first.

 ![XLIFF Sync Create New Target Files Options](resources/xliffSync_createNewTargetFilesOptions.png)